delanybroome/Final-Project/readme.md

 Day 2 Activity 4
 random forest classifier - .feature_importance
-shows list of columns used to predict target and output the effected numbers
+shows list of columns used to predict target and output the effected numbers figure out which has the most effect on area outcome
+recommendations: section on machine learning for this data set. trained dataset on these types of models, which models have the highest accuracy rates, and what features we ued from machine learning ( .feature_importance)
+(also have references section)

+clear requirements: machine learning host project on Heroku make sure project is a flask app